edenne/Project-Ronsetta-Stone/README.md

 The Hanslator will exist in a rich environment, where conversations may be joined by other bots.
 For instance:

 #### The Governess:
 The Governess exists to reprimand, scold, and inhibit productivity.
-She never exhibits any meaninful contextual understanding of the discussion, but will be sure to mire it in heavy process and unecessary drama.
+She never exhibits any meaningful understanding of the discussion, especially if it involves technology, but she will be certain to mire it in heavy process and unnecessary drama.

 #### The Hoff:
 Never hassle the Hoff.
 The Hoff will detect process immaturity and explain how it was better managed